ushadow/socket_input/README.md

-Experiment with browser input from Kinect using websocket.
+An self-contained demostration of using hand as browser input using Kinect and websocket.

 # Development Environment
 The code is developed and tested on Ubuntu 11.10.